revou-fsse-1/w4-my-portfolio-rioyulinanda/README.md

 ## Second Step

-> Buy domain on hosting service provider and setup the Https
+> Buy domain on hosting service provider and set up the CDN

-<p>This step flow is starts to make an account in the hosting provider, in this case Niagahoster, then following the procedure, like selecting the domain name then do the payment.
-After that make an account in Https server, in this case using Cloudfare.
-Following the step, begin with add site, then change the nameserver that provide by Cloudfare, copy-ing to Niagahoster.
+<p>This step flow is starting to make an account in the hosting provider, in this case, Niagahoster, then following the procedure, like selecting the domain name then do the payment.
+After that make an account in CDN, in this case using Cloudflare.
+Following the step, begin with adding the site, then change the nameserver that provides by Cloudflare, copy-ing to Niagahoster.
 Then the last one setting up the DNS Records.</p>

 ![banner](<./assets/screenshots/2nd Step (1).png>)
 ![banner](<./assets/screenshots/2nd Step (2).png>)